hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 When you are done editing the file save it and push the change to your remote repo.
 You can do this on the command line or via the VCS Branch button in Visual Studio Code.

+???
-Trigger a new Terraform run from the UI.
-This must be done manually (or via the API) once.
-Future commits to the git repo will trigger builds automatically.
+Instructor Note: You may need to trigger a new Terraform run from the UI.
+This may no longer be an issue?

 ---
 name: chapter-6d-tfe-lab-solution-1